Salt polygons and porous media convection: Evidence for convection as driving mechanism

+If salt polygon growth is driven by convective dynamics happening beneath the surface, then horizontal differences in salt concentration should be detectable in soil and pore fluid under typical field conditions, and also in laboratory-based analogue experiments.
+Salt variations of this nature have been seen in sabkhas after rain \cite{VANDAM2009,STEVENS2009}.
+We provide evidence here of salt-rich plumes beneath the crust of Owens Lake, and show that the plumes are correlated with the positions of the ridges in the crust.

-\paragraph*{Direct evidence for convection.} If salt polygon growth is driven by convective dynamics happening beneath the patterns, then horizontal differences in salt concentration should be detectable in the soil, and pore fluid, under typical field and laboratory conditions.
-To this end, we first dissected an experiment that was undergoing convection, and extracted $\simeq$ 1$\,$ml samples from locations along the downwelling and upwelling plumes.
-As shown in Fig.~\ref{fig:scaling}\textbf{C}, the dynamics of the analogue experiments are clearly driven by, and coupled to, variations in salinity.
-It is interesting to note that convective plumes of salt-rich water have also been observed by electrical resistivity measurements after a heavy rainfall on salt crusts near Abu Dhabi~\cite{VANDAM2009}.
+First, to demonstrate the coupling of salt concentration and convective motion under controlled conditions, we sampled one of the Hele-Shaw experiments introduced in Section ~\ref{subsec:evidence_onset_of_convection}.
+For this we dissected an experiment that was undergoing convection, and which had been evolving under constant conditions for two months.
+Samples were extracted from locations along the downwelling and upwelling plumes, as indicated by the motion of dye added into the reservoir fluid a few days before sampling.
+As shown in Fig.~\ref{fig:fig6}, the fluid flow in the analogue experiments is clearly driven by, and coupled to, variations in salinity.
+Pore water samples taken from the upwelling regions (dyed yellow in the figure) show systematically lower salinity than those taken from downwellings.

-From the field, we collected samples of wet soil from two unmanaged sites at Owens Lake (see Methods).
-TLS surveys of the surface were made before sampling, and show the presence of salt polygons of about $2\,$m in size (Fig.~\ref{fig:direct_evidence}\textbf{A}), delimited by high ridges.
-In each case we sampled along a grid in a cross-section below a polygon.
-Analysis of the salinity of the samples with respect to pore water content shows clear evidence for plumes of high salinity below the salt ridges (Fig.~\ref{fig:direct_evidence}\textbf{B}).
-Specifically, we tested whether the salinity distribution in an area directly below the ridges (over a width $\pm$ 30 cm) was different to that below the flat pan of the polygon; testing this hypothesis (two-sample KS test), shows that the distributions below ridges and flat crust are statistically distinct ($p > 0.98$), at both sites.
+Next, from the field we collected samples of wet soil from fresh trenches dug at two unmanaged sites at Owens Lake.
+Surveys of the surface relief were made before sampling, using a terrestrial laser scanner (TLS, see Appendix~\ref{app:tls} and Ref. \cite{NIELD2013} for methodology; data deposited at~\cite{TLS}).
+These show the presence of salt polygons of about $2\,$m in size delimited by high ridges, as in Fig.~\ref{fig:fig7}(a).
+In each case we sampled soil along a grid pattern in a cross-section below a polygon, including beneath two bounding ridges.
+Analysis of the salt concentration of the samples with respect to pore water content shows direct evidence of plumes of high-salinity fluid below the salt ridges (Fig.~\ref{fig:fig7}(b), methods in Appendix~\ref{app:salinity} and data deposited at~\cite{CONCENTRATION}).
+Specifically, we tested whether the distribution of salt concentrations in an area below each ridge was different to that below the flat pan of the polygon; testing this hypothesis (two-sample KS test), shows that the distributions below ridges and flat crust are statistically distinct ($p < 0.02$), at both sites.